aritchie05/EcoCraftingTool/README.md

 ## Workspace Setup

 To run this project locally, you will want to use an IDE with support for [npm](https://www.npmjs.com/) projects.
-The recommended Node.js version to work with Angular 12.0.0 is [v14.21.3](https://nodejs.org/download/release/v14.21.3/).
-Note that this version comes bundled with npm v6.14.18.
+The recommended Node.js version to work with Angular 17.0.0 is [v20.9.0](https://nodejs.org/download/release/v20.9.0/).
-As a small note, I actually run this project locally on Node.js v16.20.1 with no issues, other than some Unsupported engine warnings in the Terminal.
-Make of that what you will.

 Once you have the project cloned in your IDE, run `npm install` to download all the dependencies.
 Then, run `npm start` to start a local server at http://localhost:4200.